terinjokes/terinstock.com/content/post/2025-02-26-windows-11-ipxe-iscsi.md

 # iPXE and iSCSI

 My first task was determining how to get a computer to boot from a NAS.
-My experience with network block devices is with Ceph RD, where a device is mounted into an already running operating system.
+My experience with network block devices is with Ceph RBD, where a device is mounted into an already running operating system.
 For booting over an Ethernet IP network the standard is iSCSI.
 A great way to boot from an iSCSI disk is with [iPXE][].
 To avoid any mistakes during this process, I removed all local drives from the system.[^1]

 [iPXE]: https://ipxe.org